taminater/LEAPs/content/leaps/leap-13.md

 ## Simple Summary
 <!--"If you can't explain it simply, you don't understand it well enough."
 Simply describe the outcome the proposed changes intends to achieve.
 This should be non-technical and accessible to a casual community member.-->
-The next phase of incentives for Lyra between January 7 and April 1, designed to see the project through to the Avalon release.
-In addition to continuing incentives for the option market LPs and traders, this phase will introduce the LYRA Security Module and build liquidity in the LYRA token.
+This LEAP proposes the next phase of incentives for Lyra between January 7 and April 1, designed to see the project through to the Avalon release.
+In addition to continuing protocol incentives for option market LPs and traders, this phase will introduce the LYRA Security Module and build liquidity in the LYRA token.

 ## Abstract
 <!--A short (~200 word) description of the proposed change, the abstract should clearly describe the proposed change.
 This is what *will* be done if the LEAP is implemented, not *why* it should be done or *how* it will be done.
 If the LEAP proposes deploying a new contract, write, "we propose to deploy a new contract that will do x".-->